rogerhu/compsci_guides/Unique-Number-of-Occurrences.md

 - Traversing the array with a sliding window.
 Similar to the two pointer solution.
     - We will need to sort the array first to use the sliding window, but it really isn't all that helpful when sort does the job.

-**⚠️ Common Mistakes**

-* Sorting requires a O(NlogN) runtime, while a Hash requires a O(N) runtime.
-If we want to speed up our algorithm we should use a hash.

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.